-At the Sutardja Center for Entrepreneurship & Technology we welcome many international students to our programs.
+At the Sutardja Center for Entrepreneurship & Technology, we welcome many international students to our programs.
 But what happens after graduation?
 Our thanks to SCET mentor Nadia Yakoob for contributing the article below to help students understand options for staying in the U.S. after graduation to build a startup, work, or study.
-Also, please read her other articles in the series to understand how Optional Practical Training (OPT) works and on the requirements for the H-1B Visa.
+Also, please read her other articles in the series to understand how Optional Practical Training (OPT) works, what the requirements for an H-1B Visa are, and how to obtain an L-1 or E-2 Visa.

 International students in the U.S. are some the brightest and most talented individuals in the world.
 But US employers who want to hire them face the H-1B visa limit, which I covered in my last article.
 Many international students prefer to apply their skills and U.S. education by launching a business in the U.S., but this disqualifies them from most employment-based visas because they cannot be sponsored by a company in which they have an ownership interest.
 Given these constraints, one visa that is worth considering is the O-1 visa for individuals of extraordinary ability.